MTV (India): MTV Fully Faltoo Films

 A series of spoof films under the banner of MTV Fully Faltoo Films were produced by MTV.
-The first film Ghoom, a spoof of 2004 film Dhoom was released theatrically on 2 June 2006.
+The first film Ghoom, a spoof of the 2004 film Dhoom was released theatrically on 2 June 2006.
 Three more spoof films "Jadoo Ek Bar" (Jodhaa Akbar), "Bechaare Zameen Par" (Taare Zameen Par) and "Cheque De India" (Chak De!
 India) aired on MTV under "Fully Faltoo Film Festival" from 20 September 2008 to 4 October 2008.